wercker-labs/wercker-blog/source/posts/2013-09-19-Gettingstarted-with-android-part-1.md

 Switching back to your application on wercker, you will see a new build.
 Open the build and view the information each individual step gives.
 The "show base information" step shows information about the tools installed on the android box:

-* which sdk items are installed
+* which sdk items are installed.
-* which versions of the build tools are available
+* which versions of the build tools are available.
 * which version of gradle is installed.

 The "run gradle" step returns very little, since it is run in quiet mode.